Stonewell's Barossa Vineyards

 Within this valley, early settlers built their cottages, sowed crops and established vineyards, but most importantly, dug wells for their water supply.
 Persistence and back breaking work resulted in one of these wells being dug through solid stone, unfortunately supplying only limited water, but giving the area its name, Stonewell.
 Stonewell is a highly regarded sub region within the Western Barossa and due to it's location, has its own micro-climate which results in unique characteristics and flavours in the wines produced.

 Stonewell Vineyard’s 75 acres (30 hectares) of vines consist of red varieties Shiraz, Cabernet Sauvignon, Cabernet Franc, Tempranillo and Grenache.

 Stonewell Vineyards works closely with Barossa Valley wineries and winemakers in supplying high quality fruit for the production of a wide range of South Australian wines.

 Evan continually works towards making all vineyard work as efficient as possible with the aim to develop processes that are sustainable for the future.
 Organic vineyard practices such as mechanical undervine weeding is carried out, thereby reducing the amount of herbicide usage.
 Evan has also developed multi-tool machinery which reduces the number of row passes needed for each process, thereby reducing fuel usage.
-Irrigation of the vines via dripper line systems is monitored closely and kept to a minimum, aiming for low or controlled tonnages, which produces quality fruit.
+Irrigation of the vines via dripper line systems is monitored closely with inground probes.
+Watering is kept to a minimum, aiming for low or controlled tonnages, which produces quality fruit.

 The Seasons in the Vineyard

-During your stay at Stonewell Cottages you can experience life in a working Barossa vineyard, talk with the vigneron, see the seasonal activities in action and learn about the grape growing process.
+During your stay at Stonewell Cottages you can experience life in a working Barossa vineyard, talk first hand with the vigneron, see the seasonal activities in action and learn about the grape growing process.